Sample Path Regularity of Gaussian Processes from the Covariance Kernel: Introduction

 The actual Theorem \ref{thm: holder} is sharper than this.
 It provides necessary and sufficient conditions on the regularity of the kernel for the sample paths to attain a given Hölder regularity.
 Just as the above corollary, the theorem encompasses statements for stationary and isotropic GPs.

-We apply Theorem \ref{thm: holder} in particular to the Matérn GPs to obtain Proposition \ref{prop: matern}, a consequence of which is the following: \begin{corollary} The sample paths of a centered Matérn GP with smoothness parameter $\nu\not\in\N_0$ are $\lfloor\nu\rfloor$ times continuously differentiable and no more.
-In particular, when $\nu =n+\nicefrac{1}{2}$ for some $n\in\N_0$, the sample paths are $n$ times continuously differentiable and no more. \end{corollary} We then obtain similar results for other GPs, such as the Wendland (Proposition \ref{prop: wendland}), squared exponential and rational quadratic GPs (Remark \ref{rmk: smooth}).
+We apply Theorem \ref{thm: holder} in particular to the Matérn GPs to obtain Proposition \ref{prop: matern}, a consequence of which is the following: \begin{corollary} The sample paths of a centered Matérn GP with smoothness parameter $\nu\not\in\N_0$ are, up to modification, $\lfloor\nu\rfloor$ times continuously differentiable and no more.
+In particular, when $\nu =n+\nicefrac{1}{2}$ for some $n\in\N_0$, the sample paths are, up to modification, $n$ times continuously differentiable and no more. \end{corollary} We then obtain similar results for other GPs, such as the Wendland (Proposition \ref{prop: wendland}), squared exponential and rational quadratic GPs (Remark \ref{rmk: smooth}).

 In Section \ref{sec: kernel algebra} we describe how to apply Theorem \ref{thm: holder} to covariance kernels constructed through algebraic transformations of other kernels, including conic combinations (Proposition \ref{prop: conic}), products (Proposition \ref{prop: product}), tensor products (Proposition \ref{prop: tensor product}) and coordinate transformations (Proposition \ref{prop: coord}).
 We note in Section \ref{sec: manifold} how the results in this work may be generalised to manifold GPs.